jklsnt/taproot3/src/mathematics/workshops/KBxSizesOfInfinity.md

 	- you can count em! you can "make progress"
 	- we can denote this as $\aleph_0$
 	- ie. $|\mathbb{N}|=\infty = \aleph_0$

+we also get integers
+cool: denote the set of rational nums